rhit-lopezmo/glimpse/README.md

 # glimpse

-A CLI tool to quickly catch a "glimpse" of your images, textures, etc...
+A tool to quickly catch a "glimpse" of your images, textures, etc...

 # Build
 Just run `make` in the directory you clone the repo.